The-ALANA-Project/Infrastructure_and_Organizational_Design/README.md

 <br/>

 ### 2-The "Dedication Flywheel"
-Beyond the aforementioned, we want to incentivice three elements in ALANA and potentially reward:
+Beyond the aforementioned, we want to incentivize three elements in ALANA and potentially reward:
 1. The continuous willingness to learn and improve one's skill with The ALANA Project (as a creator and builder)
 2. The "holding" and use of our onchain products and tools
 3. The ongoing participation in ALANA activities that support and help the community (Keyword: Ultimate Supporter)